-- Undertake basic maintenance work, trimming back overhanging vegetation, putting up way marker discs. - 2.
-Undertake practical improvement tasks, such as installing kissing gates and way marker posts. - Basic surveys of the condition of the rights of way network.
-3.
+- 1. Keep an eye on local paths and report problems. - 2.
+Undertake basic maintenance work, trimming back overhanging vegetation, putting up way marker discs. - Undertake practical improvement tasks, such as installing kissing gates and way marker posts.
+3. - Basic surveys of the condition of the rights of way network.
+4.